Skip to content

 Drawing call controls.
 Mute, speakerphone, hold, end, add-call, merge calls, and the dialpad all live inside the InCallUI surface for the entire call.
 When you flip from voice to a video call inside Samsung’s Phone app, InCallUI repaints the view to add the camera switch.

 Managing the proximity sensor.
 This is the part most people never think about until it breaks.
 When you raise the phone to your ear, the screen turns off so your cheek doesn’t tap end-call.
-Pull the phone away and the screen lights up again.
-On our Galaxy A54, we measured the screen-off response at roughly half a second when held against the ear, and the screen came back the moment the phone moved away.
+Pull the phone away and it lights back up.

 Triggering call recording where allowed.
 InCallUI places the record button on the call screen on supported devices.
 According to Google’s Phone app help center, call recording is restricted to specific regions and includes an audible 1-time announcement when active.
 Samsung’s behavior is similar: the record button only appears in countries where local law allows it, and the chime plays the moment recording starts.

 Showing caller ID.
 Saved contacts display with their photo full-screen.
-For unknown numbers, InCallUI hands the call off to whichever app you’ve granted caller-ID privileges, which is usually one of the best caller ID apps like Truecaller or Hiya.
+For unknown numbers, InCallUI hands the call off to whichever caller ID app you’ve granted access, usually Truecaller or Hiya.

-On our test S24 with Truecaller installed, an unknown number resolved to a labeled spam warning within roughly two seconds of the first ring.
+With Truecaller installed, an unknown number resolves to a labeled spam warning within a moment of the first ring.

 Accounting for itself in battery stats.
-Because InCallUI runs for the full duration of a call, it appears in the battery breakdown when you make long calls.
-It does not run in the background between calls.
-We left a Galaxy S24 idle overnight with no calls placed, and InCallUI did not appear in the next morning’s per-app battery usage screen at all.
+InCallUI runs for the full duration of a call, so it shows up in the battery breakdown after long calls.
+It does not run between calls, and won’t appear in battery stats on a phone left idle overnight.

 #Can You Disable or Remove InCallUI?